 This position may be required to perform other duties as assigned by the supervisor or RIHS Management Entity.

 This position has no direct supervisory responsibility.
 The incumbent will report directly to the Developmental Services Supervisor and my take direction from the RIHS Management Entity.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Master’s degree or higher in Psychology, Special Education, Counseling, Social Work, Education, Applied Behavior Analysis or Gerontology or have a Pennsylvania Behavior Specialist License from an accredited college or university and one year of work experience working directly with persons with disabilities; with a preference working with individuals with autism.
+Master’s degree (e.g.., MA, MS, MSW) in Psychology, Special Education, Counseling, Social Work, Education, Applied Behavior Analysis or have a Pennsylvania Behavior Specialist License from an accredited college or university and one year of work experience working directly with persons with disabilities; with a preference working with individuals with autism.